travis-ci/docs-travis-ci-com/user/reference/xenial.md

 infrastructure.
 If you are running an Enterprise installation, please reach out to [enterprise@travis-ci.com](mailto:entereprise@travis-ci.com) to see how you can use the Xenial Docker images.

-## Image differences from Trusty
+## Image updates from Trusty

 Xenial includes the following changes and improvements:

 ### Third party apt-repositories removed

-Third party apt repositories that are used to make packages available, have been removed after installation of the packages.
-Intent is to speed up runs of `apt-get update`.
-In case you need a repository, you can [add the source with the apt addon](/user/installing-dependencies/#adding-apt-sources).
-For
+While third party apt-repositories are used during the Xenial image provisioning, they are all removed from the Xenial build image.
+This has two benefits; a) reduced risk of unrelated interference and b) faster apt-get updates.

-example:
+To specify a third party apt-repository, you can [add the source with the apt addon](/user/installing-dependencies/#adding-apt-sources) and specify the packages.
+For example:

 ```yaml
 dist: xenial